sunpy/sunpy.org/posts/2013/2013-08-29-Experiments-in-animating-plots.rst

 The code creates a SunPy map, and then creates a list of plots of those maps for the animator to work with.
 The animator then saves the animation as a movie using the ffmpeg writer.
 Works quite well.
-The resulting movie is `here <http://www.sunpy.org/v1/wp-content/uploads/2013/08/output2again3.mp4>`_.
+The resulting movie is here.
 As you can see the title above each image remains the same, whereas in each individual frame the titles differ (according to the observation time).
-That needs fixing, and it `seems it is possible <http://stackoverflow.com/questions/17558096/animated-title-in-matplotlib>`_.
+That needs fixing, and it `seems it is possible <https://stackoverflow.com/questions/17558096/animated-title-in-matplotlib>`_.

 Animating a set of plots is also quite easy.
 The code is almost the same as above.